brianshumate/vaultron/examples/tls/README.md

 Success!
 Data written to: vaultron-int-pki/roles/vaultron-int
 ```

-If this fails, you might need to us the API with a JSON payload instead:
+If this fails, you might need to use the API with a JSON payload instead:

 ```
 $ cat << EOF > /tmp/vaultron-int.json